Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 IELTS Listening tips that Phuong used to get Band 7

-Doan Hung Phuong, the winner of October results competition, shares his tips for success in IELTS Listening:
+Doan Hung Phuong, the winner of October results competition, shares his tips for success in the IELTS Listening test:

 To succeed in the IELTS test, the key is practice.
 Never dream you will gain anything without any efforts.
 The fact is I had to do a great number of practice tests in a month before taking the real test.
 I did approximately one test a day, including reading and listening.
 Sometimes I practiced Writing and Speaking Tests at home.